What Determines the Value of a Vintage Rolex?

 Your Watch May Not Be Perfect.
 Our Offer Will Be.

 Why is CIRCA the authority for buying vintage Rolex watches?
 What enables us to offer the best value for a vintage Rolex?

 CIRCA has been buying watches from around the world for over twenty years.
-Our experience and knowledge enable us to understand all the nuances of the vintage market – and therefore understand the value of your vintage Rolex watch.
-We offer the absolute best price for the vintage watches you want to sell.
-Our team of highly trained and experienced watch buyers, the increased demand for vintage watches, and our global selling platform which includes some of the most important watch collectors in the world means we can pay the price for your watch that no one else can.
+Our experience and knowledge enable us to understand all the nuances of the vintage market – and therefore understand the value of your watch.
+We offer the absolute best price for the vintage timepieces you want to sell.
+Our team of highly trained and experienced watch buyers coupled with the increased demand for vintage watches, and our global selling platform which includes some of the most important watch collectors in the world, means we can pay the price that no one else can.
 Our ability to maximize the value of your watch and offer immediate payment makes CIRCA the best place to sell your vintage Rolex.